sadiv/docs/en/docs/sdk/python/fullmethods.md

-# Полный список методов библиотеки
+# The full list of the library methods

 Method | Description |  Documentation
 ----- | ----- | -----